bannnn511/bannnn511.github.io/_notes/xv6/xv6-scheduler-and-context-switch.md

 }
 ```

-The scheduler is per-CPU scheduler, which means each CPU has it owns scheduler but they all shared the same process list.
+The scheduler is per-CPU scheduler, which means each CPU has it owns scheduler but they all share the same process list.
 The outer loop is an infinite loop so that it never returns.
 The inner loop is to find the next process to run.
 The xv6 scheduler is implemented using round-robin algorithm which is our inner loop.
 When we found a process that is `RUNNABLE`, we will context switch to that process so that it can be run.

 At this point, from someone who knows how to code perspective but does not know about the OS, they will think that after the `swtch`, the loop will continue to run.
 But as we know, we are now running at difference position until we call `yield` again which will continue to run the line after `swtch`.